Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Paper wasp nest

 Paper wasps get their name from the appearance of their nests.
-They are made from plant material which gives them a paper-like appearance.
+They are made from plant material, which gives them a paper-like appearance.
 Nests range in color from gray to brown.
 They consist of hexagonal cells that are used to house eggs and larvae.
 The nests have an umbrella-like shape and no outer shell.

 Paper wasp near nest

-Paper wasps feed on nectar and pollen.
-They also hunt for insects to feed to their larvae which helps to control other pest populations.
 Though paper wasps can be found throughout the United States, some are found more commonly in certain regions.
-The apache wasp is native to western North America and the European paper wasp is often seen in the northeastern parts of the United States.
+The apache wasp is native to western North America, and the European paper wasp is often seen in the northeastern parts of the United States.

-Paper wasps are not an aggressive species, but they are protective of their nest.
-If they feel threatened, they won’t hesitate to sting.
-Paper wasp stings can be very painful especially since these wasps are able to sting multiple times.
-Their stings can cause redness and swelling.
 Another problem with paper wasps is the location of their nests.
 Paper wasps like their nests to be sheltered and will work to hide it.
-When people come across a nest, it is usually unexpected which makes the attack worse.
+When people come across a nest, it is usually unexpected, which makes the attack worse.
 Though stings aren’t usually harmful, they can cause a severe allergic reaction.
 If you have trouble breathing or swelling on your face, throat, or lips, seek immediate medical attention.

 Wasp & Hornet Killer

 If you find a wasp nest, you’ll want to carefully eliminate it.
-Maggie’s Farm Simply Effective™ Wasp & Hornet Killer spray is a more environmentally and family-friendly option.
+Our plant-based Wasp & Hornet Killer spray is a more environmentally and family-friendly option when used as directed.
 It is a foaming jet spray that reaches up to 18 feet and coats the nest.
-It not only kills wasps on contact, but it also provides residual repellency.
+It not only kills wasps, but it also provides residual repellency protection.
 It’s best to treat nests when wasps are less active at dusk, dawn, or at night.

 Though paper wasps love to spend time in your yard, you don’t have to let them stay.
 Eliminating potential hiding spots and properly treating a nest can help you safely eliminate a paper wasp infestation.
 If you’re dealing with a pest problem, we want to help!
-Check out our Maggie’s Farm Simply Effective Pest Control products.
+Check out our Maggie’s Farm Simply Effective™ Pest Control products.

 Leave a comment